 - In Super Mario 64 DS, Tuxie the baby penguin begs Yoshi not to eat her because she tastes terrible (like a mixture between chicken and fish, according to the Spanish version) and will give him cavities.
 Yoshi promptly spits her back out.

-- This is a common response in the second Ys game when Adol turns into a monster.
+- This is a common response in Ys II: Ancient Ys Vanished – The Final Chapter when Adol turns into a monster.
 (Ironic, since the monsters in question are harmless kangaroo-like creatures.)

 - Digger tries to convince Grim Eyes and other hyenas that she is unclean and therefore inedible.

 - In Dreamwalk Journal, Fleur says the line to her hungry spider companion.

-- Ship Leesoo from Tower of God subverts this by telling the Bull he tastes delicious to protect a Mandong Whale.
+- Shibisu from Tower of God subverts this by telling the Bull he tastes delicious to protect a Mandong Whale.
 The Bull looks at him once and turns away.

-- Baam once says this to Rak on their first meeting.
+- Bam once says this to Rak on their first meeting.